fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Uses DynamoDB to checkpoint offsets
     * Uses DynamoDB to track other workers and share work among shards
 * Security
-  * Encrytion at rest is available
+  * Encrytion at rest is available using KMS
   * VPC endpoints available
 * [FAQ](https://aws.amazon.com/kinesis/data-streams/faqs/)